 Lay midwife training consists of an apprenticeship with an experienced midwife, workshops, and classes.
 Because a lay midwife does not have professional medical training and is not licensed or certified, he or she may have limited ability and technology for handling complications or sudden emergencies.
-Experience, training, and medical backup for emergencies are important factors to consider when contracting the services of a lay midwife.
+Experience, training, and medical backup for emergencies are important things to consider when you are contracting the services of a lay midwife.

 eMedicineHealth Medical Reference from Healthwise